denysdovhan/wtfjs/README.md

 (typeof (new (class { class () {} }))) // -> 'object'
 ```

 It seems like we're declaring a class inside of class.
-Should be and error, however, we get an `'object'` string.
+Should be and error, however, we get the string `'object'`.

 ### 💡 Explanation: